Each savings account or ISA operates differently, this table gives you an overview of when you can pay in, withdraw or close your account:

 Once your fixed term account has matured it will become instant access, meaning you can add more money again.

-If you invested in a three year fixed term bond on the 1st January 2013, your maturity date will be three years later on the 1st January 2016.
+For example, if you invested in a three year fixed term bond on the 1st January 2019, your maturity date will be three years later on the 1st January 2022.

 You can either transfer the funds from another account with the same provider, or transfer funds from another account elsewhere.